Medicare Supplement Plans Texas

 Medicare Supplement Plans in Texas For People Under 65 And Disabled

-If you are under 65 and on Medicare in Texas, you get a 6 month open enrollment period that starts the day your Medicare Part B goes into effect.
-This open enrollment right only applies to a Medicare supplement Plan A. When you reach the age of 65 you will be given another open enrollment period that will apply to all Medigap Plans in Texas that are available.
+If you are under 65 and enrolled in Medicare in Texas, you will have a 6-month open enrollment period that begins the day your Medicare Part B becomes effective.
+This open enrollment opportunity is limited to Medicare Supplement Plan A. However, when you turn 65, you will receive another open enrollment period for all available Medigap Plans in Texas and Texas Medicare Advantage Plans.

 Finding Your Texas Medicare Supplement Insurance Plan